rtanglao/rtDOTcom/_posts/2023-02-17-p1-howto-label-image-emoji-imagemagick-rmagick.md

 ---
 layout: post
 title: "How To label an image with an emoji using ruby rmagick with imagemagick?
-A: Use XML escape e.g. &x1234;"
+A: Use XML escape e.g. &x1234; with the pango text renderer"
 ---
 * For my 3 followers :-) who want to create images with  emojis with ruby :-).
 * Sadly copying and pasting the emoji doesn't work.